David Komansky: Career

 In 1968, Komansky joined Merrill Lynch as a broker.
 He became a regional director in 1981 and an executive vice president in 1990.
-Komansky served as a director and chief executive officer of Merrill Lynch from December 1996 to December 2002, and as a director, president and chief operating officer of the firm from January 1995 to December 1996.
-Komansky retired as chairman from Merrill Lynch in July 2003.
+He served as president and chief operating officer from January 1995 to April 1997, as chief executive officer from December 1996 to December 2002, and as chairman from April 1997 until his retirement following the company's annual meeting on April 28, 2003.

 He served as a director of BlackRock and as a member of the international advisory board of the British American Business Council.
 He was also a member of the board of directors of London-based WPP plc, a business conglomerate.
 In 2001, he was appointed to the board of trustees of NewYork-Presbyterian Hospital in New York City.

 Philanthropy

-In July 2005, Komansky established the Phyllis and David Komansky Center for Children's Health at Weill Cornell Medical Center in New York City to make medical care more accessible, advanced, and supportive of the needs of young patients and their families.
+In July 2005, a gift from Komansky and his wife, Phyllis, funded the establishment of the Phyllis and David Komansky Center for Children's Health at NewYork-Presbyterian Hospital/Weill Cornell Medical Center.

 Personal life

-He was married and had two daughters, Jennifer and Elyssa.
+Komansky was married to Phyllis Komansky.
+They had two daughters, Jennifer and Elyssa.